openstack-archive/compass-adapters/chef/cookbooks/openstack-identity/README.md

 - service_name: Name of service
 - service_description: Description of service
 - service_type: Type of service to create
- - Accepted values are [ "image", "identity", "compute", "storage", "ec2", "volume" ]
+ - Accepted values are [ "image", "identity", "compute", "storage", "ec2", "volume", "object-store", "metering", "network", "orchestration", "cloudformation" ]
+- **NOTE:** call will be skipped if `openstack['identity']['catalog']['backend']` is set to 'templated'

 ### :create_endpoint Specific Attributes